simov/request-compose/README.md

 # Errors

-Non `200/300` responses are returned as [Error] object with the following properties:
+Non `200/300` responses are thrown as [Error] object with the following properties:

 - `message` - status code + status message
 - `res` - the response object